 The Cuexcomate volcano in Puebla is 43 feet tall, as a reference, the largest volcano, Mauna Loa in Hawaii is 13,678 feet tall.

 Cuexcomate is more like an inactive geyser, but its iconic shape and crater immediately remind us of a small volcano.

 Traditional Mexican Tacos

 42. In Fact, Mexico is Known for its Volcanoes.

 Mexico is home to many volcanoes.
 The country has 42 active volcanoes and thousands of inactive ones.
 Mexico is located along the Ring of Fire, the most seismically active region of the planet which contains 90% of the world’s earthquakes and 75% of its volcanoes.

 43. Mexico Really Pulls in the Tourists.

 The 7th most visited country in the world by tourists is Mexico and was visited by an astonishing 49.6 million tourists in 2018!

-Do you know any interesting or fun facts about Mexico that we’ve missed?
-Share them here in the comments section below!
+Do you know any or fun facts about Mexico?
+Share them in the comments below!